 Mick is a beekeeper in the western part of Kangaroo Island South Australia.
 In the bush fires he lost 400 hives where the fire was most intense.
 He produces organic honey from these hives .
 He needs funds to replace at least 400 hives.

 Each flat pack hive costs $A230 which means he needs $92,000.to buy 400 flat pack hives.
 Where he lived was burnt down and a buildings where he stored equipment have been lost.
-He needs to build a new shed estimated at $82,000.
-He has a building permit and the site is now ready, the shed is on the site ready to put up.
-He needs the funds to erect the shed and for the concrete floor.
-He is now alone with only some help his family to help him reconstruction.
+He needs to build a new shed estimated at $54,000 with what he now has.
 Mick is tough, spent much of December and January fighting fires on KI.
 He is determined but very short of funds please help him if you can and/or tell your friends.

-I am extremely grateful to those helping me through these difficult and massive reconstruction tasks by making a donation.
+He is extremely grateful to those helping through the difficult and massive reconstruction tasks by making a donation.
 As one donor observed "Kangaroo Island is now the only place in the world where there is still a healthy pure strain of Ligurian bees.
-It is critical for the return of Liguria in northern Italy and the worlds bee population".
-Your donations are critical for Mick to rebuild, produce good Kangaroo Island organic honey and contribute to the survival of Lingurian bees.
+It is critical for the return of these Liguria to northern Italy and the worlds bee population".
+Your donations are critical for Mick to rebuild and produce good Kangaroo Island organic honey and at the same time contribute to the survival of Lingurian bees.